 Old Town of Montreux

 Montreux’s beautiful promenade is its highlight, but its old town is also worth exploring.
-Just ten minutes’ walk from the lake, the path ascends a bit to the hill.
+After a ten-minute stroll from the lake, the pathway ascends slightly towards the hill.
 In the old town, you can see charming houses and cobbled stone streets, as well as the village below.
 From the old town, you can also take numerous walks, including the Chauderon Gorges Path.

 Near Montreux is a mountain named Rochers de Naye.
 From Montreux, you can ride the cog railway up to Rochers de Naye.
 The total travel time is around 49 minutes.